rsyncOSX/mydocsy/content/en/docs/Snapshots.md

 - `/Users/thomas/data/` is *the source* catalog, only read by rsync
 - `/Volume/backup/snapshots/` is *the destination* catalog where snapshots are synchronized

-{{< alert >}}

-If the *destination* is on a local attached disc, set *full path* of destination.
-If the *destination* is on a remote server, if the snapshot catalog is in the remote users $HOME catalog, the tilde character  `~` might be used.
-The tilde character is automatically expanded as the $HOME catalog on FreeBSD and Linux servers.

-{{< /alert >}}

-### Create a snapshot
+**Snapshot Creation**

-To create a snapshot task select `snapshot` as type in [add tasks](/docs/addconfigurations/).
-Do **not** copy and paste command for execution within a terminal window.
-RsyncUI saves the number `n` to the task.
-The number `n` is the next snapshot number.
-The number n is used when computing the parameter for rsync and is picked up from the configuration.
+To create a snapshot task, select "snapshot" as the task type in the [add tasks](/docs/addconfigurations/) section.
+Do not copy and paste the command for execution within a terminal window.
+RsyncUI automatically saves the snapshot number "n" to the task.
+This number represents the next available snapshot number and is used to calculate the rsync parameter.
+The value of "n" is retrieved from the configuration.

-### Snapshot administration

-It is important to administrate snapshots.
-By administrate means deleting not relevant snapshots.
-If snapshots are never deleted the number of snapshots might become difficult to use.
-A snapshot is most likely used to restore old and deleted files.
-This is why a plan to administrate snapshots is important.
-RsyncUI can assist you in this.
+**Snapshot Administration**

+Snapshot administration is crucial to maintain an organized and efficient backup system.
+It involves deleting unnecessary or irrelevant snapshots to prevent clutter and simplify the management of the backup space.
+Regularly reviewing and deleting snapshots is essential to ensure that only the most relevant data is retained.

+**Deleting Snapshots**

-Deleting snapshots is a *destructive* operation and should be performed with care.
-It is important to have a plan about which snapshots to keep and which to delete.
-RsyncUI utilizes a simple plan for delete and keep snapshots.
+Deleting snapshots is a destructive operation that should be performed with caution.
+It is important to have a plan in place to determine which snapshots to keep and which to delete.
+RsyncUI provides a simple plan for deleting and keeping snapshots.

-### The plan for keep and delete
+**The Plan for Keep and Delete**

-Selecting the `Tag` button evaluates all snapshots based on the date withing the log record.
-Based and the selected plan and date, snapshots are either tagged with keep or delete.
-Snapshots which are tagged with delete are also preselected for delete.
-To actually delete the marked snapshots require to select the Delete button.
+Selecting the "Tag" button evaluates all snapshots based on the date within the log record.
+Based on the selected plan and date, snapshots are either tagged with "keep" or "delete."
+Snapshots tagged with "delete" are also preselected for deletion.
+To delete the marked snapshots, select the "Delete" button.

-Even if all snapshots are tagged for delete, the first and last snapshot are not deleted.
-The first and last snapshot are removed from the delete list as part of preparation (internal) of delete.
+Even if all snapshots are tagged for deletion, the first and last snapshots are not deleted.
+The first and last snapshots are removed from the delete list as part of the internal preparation for deletion.

-The plan is based upon three parts where the parameter `plan` has an effect on *previous months (and years)*:
+The plan is based on three parts, where the parameter `plan` has an effect on *previous months (and years)*:

 - *the current week*
   - keep all the snapshots within the current week